StemVibrations/STEM/docs/tutorials.rst

     stem.run_calculation()

-Visualisation in paraviw allows the following view with Young modulus values at 3 of the 5 CPTs and a block of soil in which the conditioned random field represents a field of Young modulus values in the domain:
+Visualisation in Paraview provides the following view of Young modulus values at 3 of the 5 CPTs and a block of soil in which the conditioned random field represents a field of Young modulus values in the domain:

 .. image:: _static/3D_conditioned_random_field_young_modulus.PNG